TheWizardsCode/AutomatedExplorer/README.md

 ### Install Sensor Toolkit

   1. Purchase and Install [Sensor Toolkit](https://assetstore.unity.com/packages/tools/ai/sensor-toolkit-88036?aid=1101l866w) (affiliate link)
+  2. Note this code requires that the `SteeringRig.FixedUpdate` method in SensorToolkit is marked `protected virtual` which it is not out of the box.
+We've made a request to do this at https://forum.unity.com/threads/released-sensor-toolkit.468255/ but at the time of writing you will need to make this edit yourself.
-  2. Add an Assembly Definition file called `Assets/SensorToolkit/micosmo.sensortoolkit` - the default file created will be enough, but note that more nuance will be needed if you plan to make a build.
+  3. Add an Assembly Definition file called `Assets/SensorToolkit/micosmo.sensortoolkit` - the default file created will be enough, but note that more nuance will be needed if you plan to make a build.
 PRs welcome.

 ### Install Automated Explorer